 In all likelihood, the explainer videos you create will fall into one of these categories.
 If you do happen to create custom explainer videos of a different nature, the above rules still apply.
 Do your best to keep them short, focused, and engaging.

-5 Steps to Create an Amazing Explainer Video
+How to Create an Amazing Explainer Video Step-by-Step

-No matter which of the above four explainer videos you decide to create, the following five steps will help ensure that the final product is professional and effective.
+No matter which of the above four explainer videos you create, the following five steps will help ensure you get effective and professional marketing videos.

 1. Define Your Video’s Purpose

-Just about every great explainer video starts with this question: what am I trying to achieve?
+Almost every good explainer video starts with this question: what am I trying to achieve?
 Do you plan to embed it on a landing page in the hopes that it boosts conversions?
 Will you distribute it internally as a way to train new hires?
 Maybe you plan to post it on social media.

 Explainer videos work for all of these purposes.
-You just have to determine what your goals are at the very beginning so that you can properly craft your video script.
+You have to determine what your goals are at the very beginning so that you can adequately craft your video script.
 Speaking of scripts…

 2. Write Your Video Script

-This is arguably the most important part of your explainer video.
-Without a quality script, you don’t really have anything.
-If you’ve ever gone to the theater and seen a big budget Hollywood blockbuster, full of top acting talent and special effects, only to leave disappointed afterwards, you know this to be true.
+This is arguably the most essential part of your explainer video.
+Without a quality script, you don’t have anything.
+If you’ve ever gone to the theater and seen a big-budget Hollywood blockbuster full of top acting talent and special effects, only to leave disappointed afterward, you know this to be true.